 Above: A pot of barely discernible sweet peas sits on top of artificial grass that Palmer laid on her small balcony for added color.
 See Hardscaping 101: Artificial Grass for the ins and outs of using this material in your garden.

-Above: Palmer grows an olive tree and strawberries in one of her Willow Home Allotment Window Boxes.
+Above: Palmer grows an olive tree and strawberries in a window box.

 See more of our 10 Tips for all things gardening: 10 Tips for the Beginning Gardener and Sarah Raven’s 10 Tips for Growing a Kitchen Garden and 10 Secrets for Growing an Urban Balcony Garden.
 On Remodelista, see what our resident color expert Eve Ashcraft has to say about The Power of Pink.